andyferris/Tensors.jl/README.md

 @tensor M2[[b,a]] = M # M2 must already be of type Array{T,2}
 ```

+Tensor's that have not been deindexed remain as `Tensor` objects, but can be treated as arrays.

 ### How it works

 TensorContraction relies heavily on Julia's expressive type system.
 The index names are embedded as either bitstype values (e.g. integers) or  `Symbol` *values* like `Val{:a}` and are a part of the tensor's parametric type.